Common law: Statutory construction

-The interactions between decisions of different courts is discussed further in the article on precedent.
-Further interactions between common law and either statute or regulation are discussed further in the articles on Skidmore deference, Chevron deference, and Auer deference.
+Court decisions that analyze, interpret and determine the fine boundaries and distinctions in law promulgated by other bodies are sometimes called "interstitial common law", which includes judicial interpretation of fundamental laws, such as the US Constitution, of legislative statutes, and of agency regulations, and the application of law to specific facts.

 Overruling precedent—the limits of stare decisis

 The United States federal courts are divided into twelve regional circuits, each with a circuit court of appeals (plus a thirteenth, the Court of Appeals for the Federal Circuit, which hears appeals in patent cases and cases against the federal government, without geographic limitation).
 Decisions of one circuit court are binding on the district courts within the circuit and on the circuit court itself, but are only persuasive authority on sister circuits.
 District court decisions are not binding precedent at all, only persuasive.

 Most of the U.S. federal courts of appeal have adopted a rule under which, in the event of any conflict in decisions of panels (most of the courts of appeal almost always sit in panels of three), the earlier panel decision is controlling, and a panel decision may only be overruled by the court of appeals sitting en banc (that is, all active judges of the court) or by a higher court.
 In these courts, the older decision remains controlling when an issue comes up the third time.

-Other courts, for example, the Court of Customs and Patent Appeals and the Supreme Court, always sit en banc, and thus the later decision controls.
+Other courts, for example, the Court of Appeals for the Federal Circuit (formerly known as Court of Customs and Patent Appeals) and the US Supreme Court, always sit en banc, and thus the later decision controls.
 These courts essentially overrule all previous cases in each new case, and older cases survive only to the extent they do not conflict with newer cases.
 The interpretations of these courts—for example, Supreme Court interpretations of the constitution or federal statutes—are stable only so long as the older interpretation maintains the support of a majority of the court.
 Older decisions persist through some combination of belief that the old decision is right, and that it is not sufficiently wrong to be overruled.

 In the jurisdictions of England and Wales and of Northern Ireland, since 2009, the Supreme Court of the United Kingdom has the authority to overrule and unify criminal law decisions of lower courts; it is the final court of appeal for civil law cases in all three of the UK jurisdictions, but not for criminal law cases in Scotland, where the High Court of Justiciary has this power instead (except on questions of law relating to reserved matters such as devolution and human rights).
-From 1966 to 2009, this power lay with the House of Lords, granted by the Practice Statement of 1966.
+From 1966 to 2009, this power lay with the House of Lords, as it declared in the Practice Statement of 1966.

 Canada's federal system, described below, avoids regional variability of federal law by giving national jurisdiction to both layers of appellate courts.